 Are travel agents worth it?
-Pros, cons and what to consider
+Pros, cons and alternatives

 • Travel agents can plan your trips for you, from booking hotels to making sure you have the right documents for traveling.

-• The cost for a travel agent could range from nothing at all to hundreds or thousands of dollars.
+• The costs associated with working with a travel agent could range from nothing at all to hundreds or thousands of dollars.

 • Travel agents may help you access upgrades and benefits that you may not find on your own, but finding the right travel agent could take time.